Allahverdi Baghirov: Death

-Funeral and Grave
+Funeral and grave

 Baghirov was buried in his native Aghdam city, in the city's cemetery.
 At that time, most of those killed in Karabakh were buried in the Alley of Martyrs in Baku.
 Immediately after Baghirov's death, a grave was even prepared for him in Alley of Martyrs in Baku, but for certain reasons his family decided to bury Allahverdi next to his brother, Eldar Baghirov, in Aghdam cemetery.
-And in that same grave in Baku was buried journalist Chingiz Mustafayev, who died a few days after Bagirov.
+And in that same grave in Baku was buried journalist Chingiz Mustafayev, who died a few days after Baghirov.
 After the capture of the city by Armenian forces, the cemetery was destroyed.